prc992/SNAP/README.md

 –genome <reference_genome>

-The SNAP pipeline is pre-configured to support:
+The SNAPIE pipeline is pre-configured to support:
 - **hg19**
 - **hg38**